text that reads, crystals, rocks, minerals, gemstones

 Those who use crystals for their healing properties believe they vibrate at a specific frequency.
 However, there is no scientific evidence to support this and scientists argue that these vibrational frequencies do not exist.

-If these 'vibrational frequencies' do exist, they cannot change regardless of how a material has been mined.
+If these 'vibrational frequencies' do exist, it's not possible for them to change regardless of how a material has been mined.
 The vibration is believed to come from the atomic arrangement within the crystal.

-On another page, they talk extensively about their ethical and sustainable business practices, from sourcing to marketing.
+On another page of their website, they talk extensively about their ethical and sustainable business practices, from sourcing to marketing.

-They even say "We ensure everyone in the journey of the crystal is well cared for."
+They even say, "We ensure everyone on the journey of the crystal is well cared for."

-After everything I read, I was shocked to discover they were selling lapis lazuli from Afghanistan.
+After everything I read, I then discovered they were selling lapis lazuli from Afghanistan.

 Having addressed a similar concern with another business some weeks earlier, they told me the mine where their material comes from is owned by a local family.
 That's not possible because the only place in Afghanistan where lapis lazuli is found is Sar-e Sang, and the mines are owned by the state.

-You can read the business owner's response in an earlier article that I wrote about ethical and sustainably sourced crystals.
+You can read the business owner's response in an earlier article that I wrote about ethically sourced crystals.

 They must also know where and by whom they were mined.
 They should also be able to provide evidence showing every stage of their journey up until they arrive at a wholesale outlet.